rikkt0r/allecena/README.md

 * basic statistical data

 And all the above, given just user account and scarce information like item name and whether was it used or does it have a warranty

+### PROJECT IS DEAD
+Ok, so...
+Allegro is dropping support for Soap API on 26.10.2020

+TBH there's too much refactoring etc to be done to make it work again,

+no-one cares, so it's not worth the effort.

+@ ac_engine_allegro.data.data_grabber.NewClient just a glimpse of what might have come,

+anyway, docker config wasn't finished, code is 5 year old,

+have a good day ;)

+//rikkt0r

 ### Authors